ZhengdaoZhang/my-study/english/README.md

 T: AR apps use your device's camera to add digital content to the physical world.
 It's so cool.
 For example, in gaming, you can chase virtual creatures in your neighborhood.
 S: That sounds fun.
 Are there any practical applications for AR?
 T: Oh yeah!
 In education, AR can make learning interactive.
 Architects and interior designers also use to visualize how furniture will look in a space, for example.

+## class 12: Learn how to clarify information in deferent interactions

+In this course, you'll learn how to check to see if the information you had is correct and how to ask for clarification when something is not clear to you.

+### Dialogue 1: Describing a wokemate

+T: Hey, Alice.
+Do you know Lisa?
+A: No, i don't think i've had the chance to meet her.
+Who's Lisa?
+T: She's a colleague with long wavy brown hair and bright brown eyes.
+If you see her today, she's wearing a black and green jacket and beige shirt.
+A: Oh, i think saw her.
+What does she do on the team?
+T: She's a UX/UI designer.
+She's really creative.
+A: That's interesting.
+Thanks for the description, Tom.
+I'll make sure to say hi when I run into her.